JustinVanderschaaf/weekend-sql-to-do-list/README.md

 [√]Buttons -- make the creation buttons and completion buttons green and the delete red.

-[]Inputs -- make your text inputs styled in the bootstrap way
+[√]Inputs -- make your text inputs styled in the bootstrap way

 [√]In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.